grovedc/Arduino/README.md

 You don't get console by default, so debug print statements aren't useful.
 (I know that it is possibe to configure a soft serial port).
-You are also going to be programing in C/C++ as this device is way to small to host Python.
+You are also going to be programing in C/C++ as this device is way too small to host Python.

 ## XIAO